 - 91. Consider the going concern assumption.
-When events or conditions come to attention which cast significant doubt on the entity's ability to continue as a going concern, perform additional procedures to assess the impact on the financial report and auditor's review report.
-Additional procedures may include: - a.
+When events or conditions come to attention which may cast significant doubt on the entity's ability to continue as a going concern, perform additional procedures to assess the impact on the financial report and auditor's review report as required by paragraph 19 of this Auditing Standard.
+Additional procedures include: - a.
 Discussion with those charged with governance to understand the events and circumstances that have contributed to the current situation to determine whether the risk arising can be mitigated. - b.
 Plans for future actions, such as plans or intentions to liquidate assets, borrow money or restructure debt, reduce or delay expenditures, or increase capital. - c.
-Feasibility of the plans and whether those charged with governance believe that the outcome of these plans will improve the situation. - 92.
-Consider the adequacy of disclosure about such matters in the financial report
+Feasibility of the plans and whether those charged with governance believe that the outcome of these plans will improve the situation.